 He has turned homecare in The Netherlands completely upside down.
-With Buurtzorg Nederland [Netherlands Neighbourhood-care], Jos de Blok has reintroduced the work of the district nurse.
-‘I saw that the profession was dying a slow death and that is what I wanted to prevent.’
+With Buurtzorg Nederland [Netherlands Neighbourhood care], Jos de Blok has reintroduced the work of the district nurse.
+‘I saw that the profession was dying a slow death and this is what I wanted to prevent.’

-Jos de Blok (50) was originally a district nurse and, until 2006, worked for regular homecare organizations.
-He also had management functions in those organizations.
+Jos de Blok (50) was himself originally a district nurse and, until 2006, worked for regular homecare organizations.
+There, he also held different management positions.
 ‘I entered the healthcare sector out of passion and compassion.
 I very much wanted to add something to the lives of others.
-District nurses don’t have a job, they are their job.
+District nurses do not have a job, they are their job.
 Over the past few years, that has seemed to disappear.
 Providing care had become something entirely different.
 It was suddenly all about production, protocols and administration.
 It was heading in the wrong direction.’

-The lightning-speed success in no way presents problems for the native of Zeeland who now lives in Twente.
-However, behind his down-to-earth attitude can be found an all-consuming passion.
-He seems almost prepared for the success.
+The lightning-speed success of Buurtzorg in no way presents problems for the native of Zeeland who now lives in Twente.
+However, behind his down-to-earth attitude, an all-consuming passion can be found.
+He almost seems prepared for the success.
 ‘If you do something precisely the way it is meant to be done, it can, I believe, hardly fail.
-District nurses and healthcare workers apply to us spontaneously.
+District nurses and healthcare workers apply spontaneously.
 We have never had to do any active marketing.
-That certainly says something.
+That certainly proves something.
 Strangely enough, I had sort of expected this kind of success.
 I had heard from so many colleagues that they had had enough.
 This new approach with the re-establishment of the old-fashioned and universal care values could almost not fail.’

 It is not surprising that the nurses are so happy at Buurtzorg Nederland.
 At many homecare organizations, they are becoming alienated from their profession.
 They have become imprisoned in administrative tasks.
-Their skill and expertise are barely called upon at all, anymore.
-‘In the hbo-v [Nursing College] there is barely any enthusiasm at all now for public health and district nursing.
-That is now dangling at the bottom of the list, while it used to be the highest possible achievement.
-As a district nurse, you no longer have a position of status alongside of the family doctor in the neighborhood.
+Their skill and expertise are barely called upon anymore.
+‘In the hbo-v [Nursing College] there is now barely any enthusiasm at all for public health and district nursing.
+This is now dangling at the bottom of the list, while it used to be the highest possible achievement.
+As a district nurse, you no longer have a position of status alongside the family doctor in the neighborhood.
 You are only busy managing caregivers.
 District nurses are seeing their profession crumble.’

-How is it possible that Buurtzorg can indeed hire expensive nurses while regular homecare organizations say that they hardly have any money for them?
+How can it be that Buurtzorg is indeed able to hire expensive nurses, while regular homecare organizations say they hardly have any money for them?
 ‘Our average salary costs are, of course, somewhat higher,’ acknowledges De Blok, ‘but I have removed all of those coordination moments.
 We do not subdivide the care.
 The nurse who comes to the home of a client does everything: intake session, personal care, dressing wounds, medical-technical activities.
 The advantage of having one person do everything is that the average contact time increases.
-If you send four people, then each of them must travel there, be busy short time and also gear their activities to one another,’ says De Blok with a smile.
+If you send four people, then each of them must travel there, work a short time and also gear their activities to one another,’ says De Blok with a smile.